LeonasAnony/Wollumetric/README.md

 # > prints uVolumeSize values for the shader
 ```

-A TouchDesigner SOP render Component Wollumetric.tox is in the releases, it can be used for displaying any SOPs as wiremap content.
+A TouchDesigner SOP render Component `Wollumetric.tox` is in the releases, it can be used for displaying any SOPs as wiremap content.
+In the Components `Wolllumetric` Parameter Tab, set the output `Resolution`, the `mapTexture` to the generated map PNG, and paste the printed `uVolumeSize` values.
+The Parameter `Voxel Resolution` controls the density of the voxelisation, and thus the rendering quality.

-Alternatively you can manually set up the render network, see [wollumetric-for-touchdesigner/README.md](wollumetric-for-touchdesigner/README.md) for that.
+Alternatively you can manually set up the render network.

+See [wollumetric-for-touchdesigner/README.md](wollumetric-for-touchdesigner/README.md) for more details and manual setup instructions.

 ### 4. Manufacturing (Fusion 360)